 Many of the patients our doctors see in their Glendale office take blood thinning medication for different types of medical conditions.
 People who are at risk of stroke, heart attack, deep vein thrombosis or pulmonary embolism need to take these medications to keep them healthy, but does taking them make it unsafe to have oral surgery?
 Our doctors’ primary concern is your overall health, and the recommendation they give you during your oral surgery consultation will be based on that concern.
 Keep reading to learn a little more about how blood thinning medications can affect oral surgery.

 Your Oral Surgery Consultation

 During your initial consultation at our Glendale office, our doctors will want to discuss your entire medical history with you.
-It is vital that you provide truthful answers and a thorough history during your discussion so that they can make the best decision for your specific needs.
+It is vital that you provide truthful answers and a thorough history during your discussion so that they can make the decision for your specific needs.
 Some things our doctors will need to know include:

 • All medical conditions, such as: